hinsonan/basic-shell/README.md

 # basic-shell
-Makes a terminal where you enter commands
+Makes a terminal where you enter commands.